dathutco/yolov4-facemask/README.md

 # yolov4-facemask
-I will build model to api, it isn't complete.
+I will build model to api.

 I still test by using Flask, so I won't upload new source now
 # Requirement